Who Are China's Big Tech Companies & What Do They Do?

 While the likes of Nintendo and Sony have graced our screens with everything from Super Mario to Gran Turismo, you've probably never heard of the Shenzhen-based conglomerate, Tencent.

 Tencent holds the crown as the largest video game company in the world.
-As the first Asian technology company to break the $500 billion mark, the tech giant is one of the largest Chinese companies by market capitalisation — surpassing Facebook.
+With a market capitalisation of around $570 billion (2026), the tech giant is one of the largest companies on the planet and the creator of WeChat, China's most popular messaging app with over 1.38 billion monthly users.

-With major stakes in the likes of Call of Duty, Fortnight, and creator of WeChat (China’s most popular messaging app with over a billion monthly users), Tencent is also one of China’s fastest-growing companies.
+With major stakes in the likes of Call of Duty, Honor of Kings, and League of Legends, Tencent is also one of China's fastest-growing companies.

 The History of Tencent